The most recent book on Big Sur history and one we highly recommend to all who care about this special part of the American west coast.

 by Shelley Alden Brooks, UC Press.

-The cover prize is $29.95 and we sell it to you for $30 (including tax and shipping!)
+The cover prize is $29.95 and we sell it to you for $30 (including tax and shipping within the US!)
 Anyone who cares about Big Sur should read this.

 Why aren’t there more houses, turn-lanes, billboards, hotels, lights on at night, walkways down to the beaches, parking lots, interpretive signs, traffic lights, bathrooms, etc. in Big Sur?
 How likely are these developments in the future?
 And how does Big Sur’s experience compare to that of other prime California destinations?

 Big Sur: The Making of a Prized California Landscape